-This would cover the shortage of firefighting personnel and additional training requirements for existing teams, etc. This analysis is conducted using infrastructure analysis information, equipment analysis information, population density, SFAC norms and risk information as the primary datasets, and average response time.
-The primary outcomes would include the gap in capacity in terms of number of additional firefighting personnel required, and the additional requirement of trainings on equipments, tools, technologies and emergency management approaches.
+This would cover the shortage of fire fighting personnel and additional training requirements for existing teams, etc. This analysis is being conducted using infrastructure analysis information, equipment analysis information, population density, SFAC norms and risk information as the primary datasets, and average response time.
+The primary outcomes would include the gap in capacity in terms of number of additional fire fighting personnel required, and the additional requirement of trainings on equipment, tools, technologies and emergency management approaches.

-Similarly, district/state/ country level reports on up gradation and modernization requirements of existing Fire Stations including MIS, GIS, and communication systems will be generated by comparison of availability of existing resources and up gradation and modernization requirements through gap analysis.
+Similarly, district/State/ country level reports on up gradation and modernization requirements of existing Fire Stations including MIS, GIS, and communication systems will be generated by comparison of availability of existing resources and up gradation and modernization requirements through gap analysis.

-The outcomes of the above analyses has been integrated to the Fire Decision Support System (FDSS), so similar analyses at a later stage may also be performed by changing the underlying datasets as things change on the ground.
+The outcomes of the above analyses are being integrated to the Fire Decision Support System (FDSS), so similar analyses at a later stage may also be performed by changing the underlying datasets as things change on the ground.